omagarwal2002/Smart-Speech-Analysis-Minor1/README.md

 # Our Custom Dataset

-This is a dataset that contains 19,487 Audio(.wav) files divided into 6 emotions {'happy','sad','angry','surprise','neutral','fear'}.
+This is a dataset that contains 19,487 Audio(.wav) files divided into 6 emotions {'happy', 'sad', 'angry', 'surprise', 'neutral', 'fear'}.

 This dataset is a merged dataset that contains the audio files of above 6 emotions taken from the open source Speech Emotion Recognition datasets: RAVDESS, CREMA-D, TESS, SAVEE and ASVP-ESD.

-You can easily acccess this dataset from Kaggle:
+You can easily acccess this dataset from Kaggle: https://www.kaggle.com/datasets/omagarwal2411/nor-smart-speech?datasetId=2716311&sortBy=dateRun&tab=profile